 Diabetes-Related Health Issues

-High blood sugar levels over a long period of time can seriously damage your blood vessels.
+High blood glucose levels over a long period of time can seriously damage your blood vessels.
 This means that blood can’t travel to the parts of your body it needs to and may also mean your nerves won’t work properly either.
 Once you’ve damaged the blood vessels and nerves in one part of your body, you’re more likely to develop similar problems in other parts of your body.

 Foot care is particularly important if you have diabetes.
 Foot problems are a common complication of this condition.
 Foot problems can be avoided if you take care of your feet and act quickly when you have a problem.
 It is important to do regular foot checks.
 Find out how.